rokath/tip/docs/TipUserManual.md

 ---

-## 1. <a id='tip---why-and-how?'></a>TiP - Why and How?
+##  1. <a id='tip---why-and-how?-initial-situation'></a>TiP - Why and How?
+Initial Situation

-### 1.1. <a id='initial-situation'></a>Initial Situation
+###  1.1. <a id='framing'></a>Framing

-#### 1.1.1. <a id='framing'></a>Framing

 For low level buffer storage or MCU transfers some kind of framing is needed for resynchronization after failure.
 An old variant is to declare a special character as escape sign and to start each package with it.
 And if the escape sign is part of the buffer data, add an escape sign there too.
 Even the as escape sign selected character occurs seldom in the buffer data, a careful design should consider the possibility of a buffer containing only such characters.

 [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) is a newer and much better approach, to achieve framing.
 It transformes the buffer data containing 256 different characters into a sequence of 255 only characters.
 That allows to use the spare character as frame delimiter.
 Usually `0` is used for that.

-#### 1.1.2. <a id='-very-small-buffer-data-compession'></a> Very Small Buffer Data Compession
+###  1.2. <a id='-very-small-buffer-data-compession'></a> Very Small Buffer Data Compession

-A compression and then COBS framing would do perfectly.
+A compression and then [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) framing would do perfectly.
 But when it comes to very short buffers, like 4 or 20 bytes, **normal zip code fails** to reduce the buffer size.

-To combine the COBS technique with compression especially for very short buffers, some additional spare characters are needed.
-That's done with [TCOBS](https://github.com/rokath/tcobs) in a manual coded way, meaning, expected special data properties are reflected in the TCOBS code.
+To combine the [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) technique with compression especially for very short buffers, some additional spare characters are needed.
+That's done with [TCOBS](https://github.com/rokath/tcobs) in a manual coded way, meaning, expected special data properties are reflected in the [TCOBS](https://github.com/rokath/tcobs) code.
 See the [TCOBS User Manual](https://github.com/rokath/tcobs/blob/master/docs/TCOBSv2Specification.md) for more details.

 There is also [SMAZ](https://github.com/antirez/smaz), but suitable only for text buffers mainly in English.